aaron-grau/curic/html-css/projects/aa_times/skeleton/README.md

 Some notes on this project before starting:

+- The project is provided as a Rails application to give you practice working with the Rails Asset Pipeline and navigating file structure
 - Sometimes the HTML will be given and you must style it yourself, sometimes the styles will be given and you must provide the HTML structure, and sometimes you will be required to do code both
 - Html is rendered using rails partials in the `/app/views/static_pages/index.html.erb` file to allow styling of each component separately.
 - Images for the application may be found in the `app/assets/images` folder